-This is a passively managed sub-fund, which means that the portfolio manager's objective is to replicate the performance of a benchmark.
+This is a passively managed sub-fund, which means that the portfolio manager aims to replicate the performance of a benchmark.

 Equities (and other transferable securities equivalent to equities) in American companies, warrants, convertible bonds, subscription rights and liquid assets.